SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Time/ReadMe.txt

-This folder contains all the Stroika Library Foundation source code.
+This folder contains all the Stroika Library Foundation::Time source code.